Wait, Is SEO Dead? The Complete Guide to Generative Engine Optimization (GEO)

 Authority: Are you genuinely knowledgeable about this topic?

-Build Community Presence: Active participation on Reddit, Quora, LinkedIn gives you citations without needing backlinks or domain authority.
+Build Community Presence: Actively participate on Reddit, Quora, and LinkedIn for citations without needing backlinks

-Create Fresh, Data-Backed Content: Recent studies and statistics get cited more than old authority content.
-Your 2025 data beats their 2022 rankings.
+Create Fresh, Data-Backed Content: Recent studies and statistics get cited more than old authority content

 The Traffic Quality Advantage